|

 Wales and West News, 17 March 2008

-A most interesting and enlightened piece of writing by Gary Baker, with memories of Walter Waters.
+A most interesting and enlightened piece of writing by Gary Baker,

 Gary Baker wrote, "So, when the air-borne pollution that is bound to come - especially when digging up the Glebelands during the summer - is sent across the way of Stockton Road and Durham Road, the man who called it 'fantastic' - Councillor Bob Poole - will be far and away from the scene." |